 - Calcium Reactor

 This is usually the first way many aquarists try as it is the easiest.
-Instant Ocen Reef Crystals and Red Sea Coral Pro are the two most common salt mixes aimed for growing corals.
+Instant Ocen Reef Crystals and Red Sea Coral Pro are the two most common salt mixes formulated with higher levels of calcium, alkalinity and magnesium for growing corals.

 Try changing to one of these first and continue to test weekly for Alk, Cal, and Mag to see if they are able to maintain your levels.
 This might buy you another year or a few months, depending on how rapidly the demand increases.

-The easiest way, and the way I started and many other aquarists start is by purchasing a Manual 2-Part Starter Kit from Bulk Reef Supply:
+The easiest way, and the way myself and many other aquarists start is by purchasing a Manual 2-Part Starter Kit from Bulk Reef Supply: